AidenStorme/Full-Stack-Development/README.md

 - This repository uses a root-level `.gitignore` tailored for .NET, macOS, and editor artifacts.
 - If you add new projects, keep them in their own folder with a `.sln` and `.csproj` for clarity.

-## Publishing to GitHub
-This repository was initialized locally.
-If you need to push to a new GitHub repo named `Full-Stack-Development`:

-1. Create an empty repository on GitHub (GitHub repo names cannot contain spaces).
-Suggested name: `Full-Stack-Development`.
 ````markdown
 # Full Stack Development